 How come you recently said [statement x] when in a previous post you also said [statement y which contradicts statement x]?

-It could be that my opinion has changed over time – opinions have a way of doing that.
+It could be that my opinion has changed over time – my opinions have a way of doing that.
 Or perhaps statements X and Y aren’t as contradictory as they appear and contain subtleties that you haven’t perceived.
 Or perhaps I was trolling you or taking the piss with statement X but serious with statement Y, or vice versa.
 Or perhaps I’m a massive hypocrite.
 Pick one.

 Why don’t you have Instagram?